nichoth/resume/src/resume.md

 * Invintus Media
 * June 2016 &ndash; Feb 2019

+Invintus Media is a small team focused on publishing video content from several state legislatures.
+I worked on the client-side JS application, a React-based CMS for video content.

 <ul class="description">
     <li>
         Implemented a more efficient front-end architecture,
-        improving UX for the client-facing video CMS
+        improving UX for the client-facing video CMS.
     </li>
     <li>
         Enhanced UX for state legislature video archives, used by